 Once you have fully compiled and organized your records, you and your lawyer will submit a comprehensive Chapter 7 petition.
 This petition includes a series of forms that explain your finances in detail.
 As soon as you file your petition, the bankruptcy court issues an automatic stay.

 This automatic stay is a valuable benefit during a bankruptcy.
 It prevents most of your creditors from attempting to collect your debts.
 In other words, the stay stops your creditors’ harassing phone calls, letters, wage garnishment, and lawsuits.
 No creditor can even call you without court permission!
+However, it’s important to note that you may not get an automatic stay if you have filed bankruptcy more than once within the last year.
+If you have filed once, your automatic stay may be limited.
+Discuss your specific situation with a Chapter 7 bankruptcy lawyer.

 Next, the court will appoint a bankruptcy trustee.
 The trustee oversees the liquidation of your assets and the distribution of payments to your creditors.
 Typically, it takes less than six months to complete a Chapter 7 bankruptcy.